2 victims identified in deadly Orange County bus crash

 The victims were identified by authorities as Beatrice Ferarri, 77, and Gina Pellettiere, 43.

-According to Farmingdale High School's website, Pellettiere was the Marching Band and Wind Ensemble Director.
+Pellettiere was the Marching Band and Wind Ensemble Director at Farmingdale High School.

 Five students where critically injured in the accident as well.
 In total, 40 students and four adults were on board at the time of the crash.